syncfusion-content/asp.netwebforms-docs/aspnet/PDF/TextElement.md

 * Creation and current date
 * Other document information

-> Note: These fields are not always evaluated at the moment of constructing the document.
+N> These fields are not always evaluated at the moment of constructing the document.